-- 1. Management problems. - 2.
-Limit to human factor
+- 1. Management problems and diseconomies of scale.

+- 2. Limit to human factor

-- 3. Lack of corporation and co-ordination - 4.
-Rise of the prices of inputs
+- 3. Lack of co-operation and co-ordination

+- 4. Rise of the prices of inputs

 Distinction between Returns to a Variable Factor (or Law of Variable Proportions) and Returns to Scale